orion-cirb/QuPath_TUNEL/README.md

 ### Plugin description

 * Perform color deconvolution
-* Detect the holes in the tissue contour with a pixel classifier
+* Detect the holes in the tissue with a pixel classifier
 * In each ROI, detect nuclei and DAB cells with Stardist
 * Find out the number of DAB cells colocalizing with a nucleus